shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/Lz9FQZC/Figure17.png"></center>

+---

 ## **Task-specific Features**
 The user enters the following tasks-specific commands when he is in the Project View.
 As such projectIndex state variable in Parser will point to the project index.

 <center><img src="https://i.ibb.co/C7KW0RM/Figure18.png"></center>

-## Creating a task
+## **Creating a task (Shreyas Kumar)**
 This command allows you to create a task in a selected project.

 The logic for this command is written in the TaskCommand class which inherits its general properties from the abstract Command class.

 The following states how the functionality is used in the application and how it is implemented:

-Step 1: The parser class uses the TaskCommand constructor to initialize a new instance of that class type when the user enter the input task n/this is a task.
+Step 1: The parser class uses the TaskCommand constructor to initialize a new instance of that class type when the user enter the input `task n/this is a task`.

 Step 2: The parse() method in the TaskCommand class extracts the task name for the newly created task.